Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 ```
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/0df32bbd-6ed1-4bb5-a198-da1d1a40547b" />

 Before starting the main analysis, we explored the tables to understand their structure and the kind of information they contained.
-Checking a few rows from each table helps ensure the data is clean, consistent, and ready for aggregation and joins.
+Checking a few rows from each table helps ensure the **data is clean, consistent, and ready for aggregation and joins**.
 Exploring the first few rows allowed us to confirm that each table contained the expected information and that the data types were compatible for joins and calculations.
-For example, we verified that date_joined could be extracted by year, valuation was numeric, and company_id was consistent across tables for proper joins.
+For example, we verified that `date_joined` could be extracted by year, valuation was numeric, and `company_id` was consistent across tables for proper joins.

 ### 2. Checking Columns and Data Types
 ```sql